Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Import base price](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/ImportBasePrice.png "[Import base price]")

-This extension is used to import the base price from several attributes to the PIM price field attribute.
+This extension is used to map the base price from several attributes to the PIM price field attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
+The base price to be mapped includes several source attributes.
 By the source attributes, define:
   - the currency
   - the base price
   - if the specified base price is a gross price
   - the tax class

 Beside the tax class, all attributes are required for the mapping.
-A separator for the price is defined in the configuration.
+A separator for the price must be defined in the configuration.

 [comment]: <> (Stimmt das?)